ROCm/rocm-install-on-linux/docs/install/3rd-party/dgl-install.rst

           docker run -it --device=/dev/kfd --device=/dev/dri --group-add video rocm/"YOURTAG"

-   **Option 2:(Not Recommended)**
+   **Option 2: (Not recommended)**

    Install on bare metal.
 Check :ref:`system-requirements` and install ROCm using the directions in the  :ref:`rocm-install-overview` section.

    a.
 Install ``torch``, ``torchvision``, and ``torchaudio``, as specified in the `installation matrix <https://pytorch.org/get-started/locally/>`_.

    .. note::

       The following command uses the ROCm 6.4.0 PyTorch wheel.
-If you want a different version of ROCm, modify the command accordingly.
+For a different version of ROCm, modify the command accordingly.

    .. code-block:: bash
       :substitutions:

        pip3 install --pre torch torchvision torchaudio --index-url https://download.pytorch.org/whl/nightly/rocm6.4/
    b.
-(Optional) Use MIOpen kdb files with ROCm PyTorch wheels.
+(Optional) Use MIOpen kernel debug (kdb) files with ROCm PyTorch wheels.

-   PyTorch uses `MIOpen <https://github.com/ROCm/MIOpen>`_ for machine learning primitives, which are compiled into kernels at runtime.
-Runtime compilation causes a small warm-up phase when starting PyTorch, and MIOpen kdb files contain precompiled kernels that can speed up application warm-up phases.

-   MIOpen kdb files can be used with ROCm PyTorch wheels.
-However, the kdb files need to be placed in a specific location with respect to the PyTorch installation path.
-A helper script simplifies this task by taking the ROCm version and GPU architecture as inputs.
-This works for Ubuntu.
+   To speed up PyTorch startup, you can use MIOpen `MIOpen <https://github.com/ROCm/MIOpen>`_ kernel debug (kdb) files, which provide precompiled kernels.
+   These work with ROCm PyTorch wheels but must be placed in the correct directory relative to the PyTorch install.

+   A helper script is available for Ubuntu to automate this, using your ROCm version and GPU architecture as inputs.
-   You can download the helper script here:
+   Download the helper script here:
    `install_kdb_files_for_pytorch_wheels.sh <https://raw.githubusercontent.com/wiki/ROCm/pytorch/files/install_kdb_files_for_pytorch_wheels.sh>`_, or use:

    .. code-block:: bash